nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_DATA_DESIGN.md

 Django gives you a **`User`** model out of the box that already has fields on it like *first name*, *last name*, *email*, etc. If there are any additional fields that you want to capture about a user of your application, you need to create a separate model.

 In this application, you are going to ask each Gamer to provide a short bio when they register.
 The Django User model does not have a `bio` field, so you need to create a **`Gamer`** model with that field on it.
+This is called "extending the user model".
+Read more about it (here)[https://docs.djangoproject.com/en/dev/topics/auth/customizing/#extending-the-existing-user-model]

 ##### *NOTE: Each Gamer should have a 1 to 1 relationship with a corresponding User entry.*